 Now that we know which Loki we will see in the new series, the biggest question is how he will grow.
 Will he eventually learn the same lessons his “predecessor” did to become a hero?
 Or will the power of the Tesseract take him down a path even darker than he originally planned?

 The release of Disney+ also brought a new mini-documentary chronicling the new Marvel series coming to the service.
 In talking about Loki, Producer Stephen Broussard said, "There's a huge time-travel component.
 There will be a man-on-the-run quality to it, and we get the chance to explore more human sides of Loki."
 Producer Kevin Wright added, "We're finally going to see him on his back foot.
-This is him being put in a position where he doesn't have all the answers and where he's been thrown a curveball by life." (via comicbookmovie.com)
+[It's Loki ] put in a position where he doesn't have all the answers and where he's been thrown a curveball by life." (via comicbookmovie.com)

 Do you have more questions?
 Rest assured, once we have the answers, so will you.
 Keep looking at this space for more updates on Loki.